inductiva/inductiva/docs-sources/cm1/run-hurricane-bound-layer.md

-# LES of Hurricane Bound Layer 🌪
+# LES of Hurricane Boundary Layer 🌪

 In this tutorial, we demonstrate how to simulate a simplified hurricane boundary layer (HBL) using Large Eddy Simulation (LES) on the Inductiva platform.
 This